polm/posuto/README.md

 - multi-line neighborhoods are joined
 - parenthetical notes are put in a separate field
 - change reasons are converted from flags to labels
-- romaji and kana records are unified for easy access
+- kana records are unified for easy access
 - codes with multiple areas provide a list of alternates

 To install: